-The purpose of a formal crossings is to provide non-motorised users with a passage across the carriageway.
-In the majority of cases, most users are able to cross the road without the provision of a formal crossing, however when traffic flows and the number of users wishing to crossing increases, a formal crossing may be more suitable.
+The purpose of a formal crossing is to provide non-motorised users with a passage across the carriageway.
+In the majority of cases, most users are able to cross the road without the provision of a formal crossing, however when traffic flows and the number of users wishing to cross increases, a formal crossing may be more suitable.

 Zebra crossings are easily identified by the distinctive black and white stripes painted on the road and the flashing orange belisha beacons.
 Zebra crossings are controlled crossings where pedestrians have a legal priority over vehicles without the use of traffic signals.
 This can make them safer than they first appear as the pedestrian must ensure that the traffic has seen them and stopped before crossing the road.